yoyomolinas/device-metrics/README.md

 # Device Metrics

-This is a tool to record device metrics such as CPU usage, memory usage, and CPU temperature, written in C++.
+This is a tool to capture device metrics such as CPU usage, memory usage, and CPU temperature, written in C++.

 Example usage:
 ```c++